netdata/netdata/health/REFERENCE.md

 ## Health configuration files

-The Agent uses a few files in parallel for its health watchdog service.
+You can configure the Agent's health watchdog service by editing files in two locations:

--   `netdata.conf`: The Agent's main configuration file contains a `[health]` section.
-You can disable health monitoring altogether, run health checks more or less often, and more.
+-   The `[health]` section in `netdata.conf`.
+By editing the daemon's behavior, you can disable health monitoring altogether, run health checks more or less often, and more.
 See [daemon configuration](/daemon/config/README.md#health-section-options) for a table of all the available settings, their default values, and what they control.
--   `health.d/*.conf`: Individual health entitiy files are organized under the `health.d` directory.
+-   The individual `.conf` files in `health.d/`.
+These health entitiy files are organized by the type of metric they are performing calculations on or their associated collector.
 You should edit these files using the `edit-config` script.
 For example: `sudo ./edit-config health.d/cpu.conf`.

 ## Health entity reference